-The Town of Southington's total debt outstanding increased by \$23.1 million or 36.0% during the 2013-2014 fiscal year.
-The increase is due to a bond sale in January 2014 of \$22.7 million of General Obligation Bonds for the Town and \$5.9 million of General Obligation Bonds for the Water Department.
-The projects bonded for the Town were: \$15 million for the Middle Schools Project, \$5 million for Road Rehabilitation and Reconstruction Projects (2012), \$960 thousand for the Turf Field, \$560 thousand for a Fire Pumper Truck, \$510 thousand for the Highway Department Roof and \$675 for Mount Vernon Road Construction.
+The Town of Southington's total debt outstanding increased by \$20.2 million or 23.2% during the 2014-2015 fiscal year.
+The increase is due to a bond sale in January 2015 of \$26.9 million of General Obligation Bonds.

+The projects bonded for the Town were: \$15 million for the Middle Schools Project, \$4.8 million for Road Rehabilitation and Reconstruction Projects (2012), \$5.2 million for the Sludge Thickener & Odor Control, \$585 thousand for a Fire Pumper Truck, \$400 thousand for Open Space, and \$935 thousand for the 427 Pleasant Street Purchase.
 The Town's bond sale resulted in the Town receiving a bond premium of \$1.5 million that has been set-aside in the Debt Reserve Fund to smooth future debt payments.

-In January 2014, Standard and Poor's Rating Agency reaffirmed Southington's rating at AA+/Stable Outlook.
-Within its rating, S&P referenced the Towns "Strong management conditions... with good financial practices", "Strong budgetary performance", "Strong budget flexibility...with reserves above 10% of expenditures", and "Very strong economy among the factors influencing the Town's high credit rating.
+In January 2015, Standard and Poor's Rating Agency reaffirmed Southington's rating at AA+/Stable Outlook.
+Within its rating, S&P referenced the Towns "Strong management conditions... with good financial practices", "Strong budgetary performance", "Strong budget flexibility" and "Very strong economy among the factors influencing the Town's high credit rating.